 They say that moving house is one of the three most stressful events of a person’s life.
-Applying for mortgages, house hunting, arranging viewings, dealing with estate agents, closing a sale, packing your life into boxes, moving, unpacking – the list goes on.
+Applying for mortgages, house hunting, arranging viewings, dealing with estate agents, closing a sale, packing your life into boxes, working out if you take your vertical blinds or leave them, moving, unpacking – the list goes on.

 Right now, single women are ahead of single men in terms of homeownership, but this could be forecast to change.
 More and more men between 30 and 40 are looking to get their foot on the property ladder and invest in real estate.
 But how can the process be made less stressful?